Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 ![SPA_download.png](figures/SPA_download.png)

-The data will be saved in csv format, which you can open in Excel or import it to statistical software like R. Notice that this only downloads the data of any given table at a time.
+The data will be saved in .csv format, which you can open in Excel or import it to statistical software like R. Notice that this only downloads the data of any given table at a time.
 Complex queries to download specific data or to show columns from different models in a single table, can be done through Zendro's API.
 Check Zendro home documentation for tutorials on how to do this.